BlueVirtualNerds/G0rKing/SECURITY.md

 <br>
 <b>The Authors, Contributors and/or any entity within the project scope do not permit or approve any illegal usage of the tool.<b>
 <br>
-<i><b>The user of the tool ("Sauron") in context will henceforth be solely responsible for any such activities which is outsise the above mentioned permissible zone</i></b>
+<i><b>The user of the tool ("sauron" and repo: SaURON) in context will henceforth be solely responsible for any such activities which is outsise the above mentioned permissible zone</i></b>

 ## Reach Out